 News, Updates and Events

-Passport Fees Increase
+Passport and Notarial Fees Increases

 - 10-year validity passport for persons aged 16 and over: new fee $277.